romanovar/evaluation_MIL/reproducibility_project.md

 * `evaluate_performance.py` - the script works in 2 steps.

+ **Generating supportive files**

-  The first part of the script compares the predictions to the labels, on bag and instance label, using the previously generated `patch_labels.npy` and `predictions.npy`.
+  The first part of the script compares the predictions to the labels, on bag and instance label, using the previously generated `patch_labels.npy` and `predictions.npy`, and generates more files used for performance evaluation.

   Firstly, the instance predictions of each bag are binarized, using a threshold of 0.5, such that active patches have a label '1', and inactive of '0'.
 The active patches of each bag are compared to the instance labels when available.
 If the intersection over union (IoU) between the two is greater than 0.1, the instance localization is considered as accurate.
 This information is saved in `accurate_localization.npy`.
 We also compute the dice score for every annotated image and the result per image is saved in `dice.npy`.